Closure (computer programming): Inline agents (Eiffel)

 certain button, so that whenever an instance of the event type occurs on that button – because a user has clicked the button – the procedure will be executed with the mouse coordinates being passed as arguments for x and y.

 The main limitation of Eiffel agents, which distinguishes them from closures in other languages, is that they cannot reference local variables from the enclosing scope.
 This design decision helps in avoiding ambiguity when talking about a local variable value in a closure - should it be the latest value of the variable or the value captured when the agent is created?
-Only Current (a reference to current object, analogous to this in Java), its features, and arguments of the agent itself can be accessed from within the agent body.
+Only Current (a reference to current object, analogous to this in Java), its features, and arguments of the agent can be accessed from within the agent body.
 The values of the outer local variables can be passed by providing additional closed operands to the agent.

 C++Builder __closure reserved word

-Embarcadero C++Builder provides the reserve word __closure to provide a pointer to a method with a similar syntax to a function pointer.
+Embarcadero C++Builder provides the reserved word __closure to provide a pointer to a method with a similar syntax to a function pointer.